toolmantim/bananajour/Readme.md

 Unlike Gitjour, the repositories you're serving are not your working git repositories, they're served from `~/.bananajour/repositories`.
 You can push to your bananajour repositories from your working copies just like you do with github.

-Follow [@bananajour](http://twitter.com/bananajour) on twitter for all release updates.

 ![Screenshot of local view of Bananajour 2.1.3](https://github.com/toolmantim/bananajour/raw/master/screenshot.png)

 Purpose